CampusConnect-NovaNexus/CC-frontend-student/README.md

 ### Course Management
 - **Course Registration**: Easily browse and register for available courses
-- **Schedule Viewing**: Access your personalized class schedule at a glance
+- **Exam Preparation**: Access your personalized class schedule at a glance
 - **Assignment Tracking**: Keep track of upcoming assignments and deadlines

 ### Learning Resources